x0lg0n/notakto-website/README.md

 1. Global leaderboard (XP-based)
 2. Friend list and “Play with Friends” mode
-3. Ads integration with remove-ad purchase option
+3. Ads integration with an option to pay to remove them
 4. Crash analytics, logging, and user tracking
 5. GitOps-style CI/CD to automatically deploy updates
 6. Automated test scripts

-## 🐳 Running with Docker
+## :whale: Run with Docker

-For a streamlined setup and to run the application in a containerized environment:
+For a streamlined build experience, run the app in a Docker container:

-1.  **Ensure Docker and Docker Compose are installed** on your system.

-3.  **Build and Run**:
+1. Download your operating system's version of [Docker Desktop][12] and run it to start Docker Engine.
-    Open your terminal in the project root directory and run:
+1. Open a terminal window in the project's root folder.
-    ```bash
+1. Run the following command to build the app:

+    ```console
-    docker-compose up --build
+    docker compose up --build
     ```

-    This command will build the Docker images for the web frontend and the socket server (if they don't exist or if Dockerfiles have changed) and then start the services.
+This command builds the web frontend and the socket server container.
+Then it starts the container service on port `3000` and the server on port `8000`.
+To access the app, go to [http://localhost:3000][13].

-The web application will be accessible at `http://localhost:3000` and the socket server will be running on port `8000`.

-To stop the services, press `Ctrl+C` in the terminal where Docker Compose is running, or run `docker-compose down` from another terminal in the project root.
+To stop the container service, do one of the following:

+* Go to the terminal where you ran the `docker compose` command and press `Ctrl+C`
+* In another terminal, go to the project's root folder and run the following command:

+    ```console
+    docker compose down
+    ```

 ## :handshake: Contributions

 The notakto project welcomes all contributions!

-If you have a question about the project or an idea on how to improve it, open an issue or create a pull request.
+If you have a question about the project or an idea on how to improve it, open an issue and then create a pull request.

 To create a pull request: